-9. Slackware Linux (17)
+9. Alpine Linux (31)

 The Official Release of Slackware Linux by Patrick Volkerding is an advanced Linux operating system, designed with the twin goals of ease of use and stability as top priorities.
 Including the latest popular software while retaining a sense of tradition, providing simplicity and ease of use alongside flexibility and power, Slackware brings the best of all worlds to the table.
 Originally developed by Linus Torvalds in 1991, the UNIX-like Linux operating system now benefits from the contributions of millions of users and developers around the world.
 Slackware Linux provides new and experienced users alike with a fully-featured system, equipped to serve in any capacity from desktop workstation to machine-room server.
 Web, ftp, and email servers are ready to go out of the box, as are a wide selection of popular desktop environments.
 A full range of development tools, editors, and current libraries is included for users who wish to develop or compile additional software.

-12. Gentoo Linux (38)
+12. Rocky Linux (49)

 Gentoo Linux is a versatile and fast, completely free Linux distribution geared towards developers and network professionals.
 Unlike other distros, Gentoo Linux has an advanced package management system called Portage.
 Portage is a true ports system in the tradition of BSD ports, but is Python-based and sports a number of advanced features including dependencies, fine-grained package management, "fake" (OpenBSD-style) installs, safe unmerging, system profiles, virtual packages, config file management, and more.